 - Low refrigerant

 Either way, the ending effect is that the air conditioner's evaporator coil will be unable to properly transfer heat, and in effect 'overcools' itself.
 The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In short, the A/C just turned into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Turn the unit completely off at the thermostat, and do not increase the thermostat temperature as a way to melt the frost on the coils.
 It is important that the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter along with any return air filters.
 Open all the registers completely and confirm that they are not blocked by furniture or drapes.

 - Call Stevenson Service Experts.
 The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to an expensive repair.
 When your AC freezes over it can lead to damage to the compressor.
 Replacing your compressor could cost as much as a downpayment on a new system.
 Actually, many homeowners are forced to decide between installing a new system and repairing the damaged one.
-If you follow the steps above and quickly call a NATE-certified technician, you stand a better chance of having a less expensive emergency.
+If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of having a less expensive emergency.
 Your technician will advise you of the exact cause and how to avoid the issue from occurring in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.